Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 ### Metadata (PROPERTY)

 This method is available in all versions of Search and Insight Engine.
 In this method, the value of some property is hashed and this hash is used to assign the node to a random shard.
-All nodes with the same property value will be assigned to the same shard
+All nodes with the same property value will be assigned to the same shard.

 Only properties of type `d:text`, `d:date` and `d:datetime` can be used.
 For example, the recipient of an email, the creator of a node, some custom field set by a rule, or by the domain of an email recipient.
 The keys are randomly distributed over the shards using murmur hash.